ChimLin/TestingApp/README.md

 4. The assembly of the final application should be done with the command: **mvn clean install*

 **Requirenments**
 1. The application must be console.
-Example run command:                                                                                                                        -- ** java -jar orders_parser.jar orders1.csv orders2.json **
+Example run command: <br />                                                                                                                    - ** java -jar orders_parser.jar orders1.csv orders2.json **
 - where ** orders1.csv ** and ** orders2.json ** are files for parsing.
 2. The result of execution should be output to the ** stdout ** stream.